Dannikiskov/uav_surveillance/README.md

 To take advantage of the actual front end these are the following requirements:
 * Android studio installed
 * Able to use host as hypervisor for Android phone emulation
-* your own personal google API key in order for google maps to function inside the emulation
+* your own personal google API key and insert it into UAVApplication/app/src/main/AndroidManifest.xml in the field android:value="API_KEY_HERE" /\> in order to get google maps to work.
+\
+Go to: SDK manager -> SDK Tools and enable Google Play services.\
+This is tested on an emulated Samsung S20+ running Tiramisu API 33.\
+\
 Find your latitude and longitude and use that value in the commands  `export PX4_HOME_LAT` and `export PX4_HOME_LON` like above.
 If these requirements are met follow steps A and B in Simulated front end and replace step C with opening the app on the emulated android phone, place markers and press 'Done'.\
 Supports QGroundControl.
 You should in there be able to see velocity, altitude, and vital signs like battery percentage and more.\